 “Repent, then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord.”
 Acts 3:19

 Our Lord and Savior is beckoning us to come, repent, and turn from our sin so that our sins may be wiped out.
 Done away with.
 Utterly destroyed.
 But it doesn’t end there…there is still more.
 He tells us to come so that times of refreshing may come.

 Let that sink in.
 God has some freshening up to do.
 He wants to give you a new start.
 Help you change directions and shine in His image.
 To do a new work in you…if you let Him.

 Where do you see the Lord working in your life?
-How are you being changed to be more like Him?
+Is He asking you to just be still?